Image Credit: Zapp2Photo/Shutterstock.com

-Both rear and 360° cameras are employed to provide a comprehensive understand of the nearby environment.
-Most autonomous cars use 2D cameras, but higher end vehicles have recently started to use 3D cameras.
+Both rear and 360° cameras are employed to provide a comprehensive understanding of the nearby environment.
+Most autonomous cars use 2D cameras, but higher-end vehicles have recently started to use 3D cameras.

 However, for 3D cameras to provide a realistic representation, 4 to 6 cameras are required which raises the cost of these camera systems and is why they are only used in certain types of vehicles.

 For both 2D and 3D cameras to be effective, they need to possess a dynamic range of more than 130 dB, with some of the higher-end cameras possessing a dynamic range of 145 dB.
 Additionally, cameras used in autonomous vehicles need to have a single to noise ratio close to 1 and a high frame rate.

 Both short-range (24-GHz) and long-range (77 GHz) RADAR are employed at the front and the rear of autonomous vehicles and their primary use is to monitor the surrounding traffic.
 Because these vehicles use both short and long-range sensors, they can now monitor traffic that is within a few centimeters of the vehicle and vehicles which are hundreds of meters away.

 Both short and long-range RADAR detect objects in the surrounding environment by emitting electromagnetic radio waves and detecting their return by a receiver.
 Both RADAR range types have advantages, hence they are both employed within the same vehicle.
 Long-range RADAR systems are useful because they provide more accurate and precise measurements for speed, distance, and angular resolution.
 On the other hand, short-range sensors are much smaller in size and suffer less from interference problems.